azoth-lang/azoth.language.design/optional-types.md

 the first assigning into an uninitialized `var` does need to be an `iso` variable.
 I think the value does need to be `iso`.
 If you don't want that, don't use `iso`.
 You can still use `own`.
 The flow typing rules exist mostly for parameters and generics.
-Speaking of generics, this is really annoying for generics because one must declare locals `aliasable T` to avoid needed new value to be `iso` all the time.
+Speaking of generics, this is really annoying for generics because one must declare locals `aliasable T` to avoid needing new value to be `iso` all the time.
 I think that is the reason to not require `iso` on later assignments.

 How do initializers with `self T` work?